 The Indian Journal of Dermatology states oral aloe is not suggested during pregnancy and breastfeeding.
 It could cause gastrointestinal upset in both the mother and baby.

 In pregnant women, it is possible aloe vera consumed orally could stimulate uterine contractions.
+Please consult your health practitioner if you are pregnant, or thinking of becoming pregnant in the near future, before adding this drink to your health regime.

 Can You Drink Aloe Vera Juice Straight From The Plant?